DavidUdell/sparse_circuit_discovery/README.markdown

 `python3 pipe.py`

 ### Notes:
+- For the time being, only GPT-2 small and a projection factor of 32 are supported, to use preexisting sparse autoencoders.

 - A highly interpretable sparse autoencoder will have an L^0 value of 10-100 at convergence.
 Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training hyperparameters to get this L^0.